OptimalFoundation/nadir/README.md

 ``` -->

 For a list of citations regarding the papers used to make this repository, please refer to [citations.md](citations.md).
 If any citation is missing please inform the repository maintainer to get it included.

+## Misc.

+Here's a poem written for the demise of Adam:
+> Adam is Old
+> Adam is Tired
+> Adam has Back-Pain
+> Adam wants to Retire
+>                       ~Author, 2022